 Before going into private practice, Robert served as an Assistant Attorney General in the Appellate and Trial Divisions of the Oregon Department of Justice.
+He also served as a judicial extern to the Honorable Arthur Gilbert of the California Court of Appeal, Second District, Division 6.

 Education & Bar Admissions: